AI vs. Machine Learning — What's the Difference?

 Reinforcement learning has historically been used in online gaming settings like chess, where a CPU learns to compete against a human opponent at increasing difficulties based on how the user performs against the system over time.
 In recent years, applications of reinforcement learning have developed significantly, and now the algorithm is commonly used to train systems that perform tasks in the physical world.
 Tasks that have to be completed, and completed safely.

-A common example of this is in the learning process of self-driving cars.
-For example, a simulation might task the machine with keeping the vehicle inside the lanes of a road, where the goal is to keep the occupants safe and alive.
+Another common example of reinforcement learning is in the training process of self-driving cars.
+For example, a simulation might task the machine with keeping the vehicle inside the lanes of a road, thus keeping the occupants inside safe.
 Increasing success teaches the system to understand the task and how to complete it in future scenarios.
 Another application of reinforcement learning is in simulations with robotic surgeons, where the robot learns skills and task frameworks that keep humans safe during surgery.
 Remember Operation?

 Other AI Subsystems

 While machine learning is one of the most critical and foundational pieces of AI, there are many other subsystems that different AI systems use to complete different tasks.
 Here are a few:

 Natural Language Processing

 NLP is used by AI to identify speakers and classify spoken words into data sets that can be analyzed, grouped, and understood in context.

 Neural networks are designed to mimic the behavior of the neurons in the human brain.
 They are used to recognize relationships and trends within data sets.